alteryx/ayx-developer-sdk/docs/references/debugging-sdk-tools.md

 For example, one way to do this is in the Windows Environment dialog.
 Windows 10+ users, go to [How Do I Set System Environment Variables in Windows 10](https://superuser.com/questions/949560/how-do-i-set-system-environment-variables-in-windows-10_E) for more information.

 For more, please see the [FAQ](https://github.com/alteryx/ayx-developer-sdk/blob/main/docs/references/faq.md#where-are-the-debug-logs-located)

+By checking the logs, you will see what is happening during execution time and be able to check your expectations of what you think should be happening with what is actually happening.

 ## 4. Running the plugin at command line
 If you see an error message that looks like `Internal error: Failed to read port assignment`, you can try to run the `main.pyz` from your tool workspace using the command line to diagnose the error that's preventing the port assignment.
 Navigate to your tool workspace and run the following command: